MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/OrganizationalUnit.md

 ms.author: cdmditeam
 ---

-# Organizational unit in CloudforSustainabilitySharedDataModel(OrganizationalUnit)
+# Organizational unit in Cloud for Sustainability shared data model(OrganizationalUnit)

 A structural division of a company or organization.